-A recent result of Fujiwara states that if a group $G$ has an acylindrical and non-elementary action on a hyperbolic graph, and the product of any finite generating set of $G$ contains a loxodromic element within a bounded power, then the set of exponential growth rates of $G$ (with respect to its generating sets) will be well-ordered so long as $G$ is equationally Noetherian \cite{Fujiwara2021}.
+A recent result of Fujiwara states that if a group $G$ has an acylindrical and non-elementary action on a hyperbolic graph, and the product of any finite generating set of $G$ contains a loxodromic element within a bounded power, then the set of exponential growth rates of $G$ (with respect to its finite generating sets) will be well-ordered so long as $G$ is equationally Noetherian \cite{Fujiwara2021}.
 Linear groups are equationally Noetherian \cite{Baumslag1999}, and right-angled Artin groups are linear \cite{Hsu1999}, so we are able to use \Cref{IntroExtensionShortLoxPrime} to obtain the following result.

-\begin{cor}[\Cref{WellOrderedCor}] Suppose $\Gamma$ is a finite graph.
-For every $G\leqslant A(\Gamma)$ such that $G$ is finitely generated, and is neither cyclic nor contained non-trivially in a direct product where the projection of $G$ to more than one factor has exponential growth.
-Then the set of exponential growth rates of $G$ (with respect to its finite generating sets) is well-ordered. \end{cor}
+\begin{thm}[\Cref{WellOrderedCor}] Let $\Gamma$ be a finite graph.
+Suppose that $G\leqslant A(\Gamma)$ is finitely generated, and is not contained non-trivially in a direct product where the projection of $G$ to more than one factor has exponential growth.
+Then the set of exponential growth rates of $G$ (with respect to its finite generating sets) is well-ordered. \end{thm}

-\textbf{Structure of the paper:} In Section 2 we give some of the history of product set growth, as well as a few of its applications.
-We also give some fundamental results about which groups can and cannot have uniform product set growth, which will be vital in later sections.
-In Section 3 we combine uniform tree approximation for quasi-trees from \cite{Kerr2020} with Delzant and Steenbock’s methods in \cite{Delzant2020}, which allows us to get a new result for product set growth in acylindrically hyperbolic groups.
-We note how being able to quickly find loxodromic isometries in a group allows us to overcome the displacement condition in this result, and show that we can get a similar statement for actions on hyperbolic spaces.
-In Section 4 we apply the results of the previous sections to answer \Cref{MainQuestion} for mapping class groups.
+\textbf{Structure of the paper:} In Section 2, we give a few of the applications of product set growth, as well as some fundamental results about which groups can and cannot have uniform product set growth.
+In Section 3, we combine uniform tree approximation for quasi-trees from \cite{Kerr2023} with Delzant and Steenbock’s methods in \cite{Delzant2020}, which allows us to get new results for product set growth in acylindrically hyperbolic groups.
+In Section 4, we apply the results of the previous sections to answer \Cref{MainQuestion} for virtual subgroups of mapping class groups.
 We also prove a result about quickly generating loxodromic elements in right-angled Artin groups.